cs396-web-dev/spring2021/pages/syllabus.md

 You will work on individual homework assignments throughout the quarter.
 These assignments will all involve (sometimes substantial) JavaScript coding and will vary in subject.

 ### 3. Weekly Labs
 On Thursdays and Fridays, you will be completing labs.
 Some of the labs will help you install, configure, and build a ‘full stack web application.’
 Other labs will involve designing, building, and testing versions of your final project.
-Lab attendance is required, but you may miss one lab without a grade penalty.

 You will sign up for a lab slot during the first week of classes.